ComedyKingMihir/Resume-Projects-School/README.md

-# User Interface Project
+# User Interface

-# Based on my previously designed Document Manager, this program
+# Based on my previously designed Document Manager (within the same course),
-# allows the user to interact with the manager from the
+# this program allows the user to interact with the manager from the
 # Command Line

 # This project was designed during a Computer Systems course